ADSCIAN/ssalib/readme.md

 ### Embedding Methods

-The `vassal` package support univariate time-series decomposition relying on the SVD of a lagged trajectory matrix (Broomhead & King, 1986).
-The lagged trajectory matrix is built using a window size parameter window:
+The `vassal` package supports univariate time-series decomposition relying on the SVD of a lagged trajectory matrix (Broomhead & King, 1986).
+The lagged Trajectory matrix is built using a window size parameter window:

 ```python
 from vassal import SingularSpectrumAnalysis